 Riverford is known for dealing fairly with co-owners, suppliers and customers; fairness is one of our founding values, and remains at the heart of all we do.
 We are committed to remaining vigilant against the risks of modern slavery throughout our supply chain.

 Riverford Organic Farmers is an employee-owned company, growing, packing and delivering organic produce direct to customers’ doorsteps in England and Wales.
-85% of our products are fresh fruit and veg straight from farms – mostly sourced in the UK, but we also work with organic farmers overseas.
+The vast majority of our products are fresh fruit and veg straight from farms – mostly sourced in the UK, but we also work with organic farmers overseas.

 We have developed Riverford’s policies for effective due diligence and the assessment of modern slavery risks based on:

 - The UN Universal Declaration of Human Rights